-- ✓ The SL has worked to develop the RE curriculum in line with whole school expectations and values. - ✓ The SL has developed a lesson for each week for each year group in line with the whole school T&L policy and literacy expectations. - Each lesson has a DNA, 3 retrieval of knowledge questions, a clear reason why the students are studying this topic and the context 'we are learning about so that' and new specialist vocabulary.
-There is always a minimum of 15 minutes writing per lesson. - ✓ Whole class and teacher evaluations at the end of 3 units for each year group to effectively review the content and activities. - ✓ Meetings with the other middle schools will promote the sharing of good practice. - ✓ A Retreat Day linked to the RE curriculum for each year group happens each year.
+- ✓ The SL has worked since September 2019 to develop the RE curriculum in line with whole school expectations. - ✓ The SL has developed a lesson for each week for each year group in line with the whole school T&L policy and literacy expectations. - ✓ Each lesson has a DNA, 3 retrieval of knowledge questions, a clear reason why the students are studying this topic and the context 'we are learning about so that' and new specialist vocabulary.
+There is always a minimum of 15 minutes writing per lesson. - ✓ Whole class and teacher evaluations at the end of 3 units for each year group to effectively review the content and activities. - ✓ Meetings with the other middle schools will promote the sharing of good practice.